WELCOME to Arras-France.com website !

 The Arras memorial is a World War I memorial, located in the Faubourg d’Amiens British Cemetery, in the western part of the city.
 It commemorates 34,785 soldiers of the forces of the United Kingdom, South Africa and New Zealand, who died in the Arras sector between the spring of 1916 and 7 August 1918.
 This war memorial has a unique Greek architecture.

 For more information about this site, click on the following link :

 The Louvre-Lens museum is a branch of the Louvre museum in Paris and has been open to visitors since December 2012.
 It is located in the industrial city of Lens, near Arras.

-For more information about this new art museum, click on this link :
+For more information about this new art museum, click on the following link :

-Arras-France.com has recently crossed visitors from 200 countries.
-Don’t hesitate to leave comments and to ask questions about France!
-I will happily answer them!
+Arras-France.com has recently crossed 500,000 visitors from 290 countries.
+Don’t hesitate to leave comments and to ask questions about Arras and its region !
+I will happily answer them.